IndraGunawan/symfony-docs/configuration.rst

 If you need to know the path to the ``.env`` file that Symfony is using, you can read the ``SYMFONY_DOTENV_PATH`` environment variable in your application.

-.. versionadded:: 7.1

-    The ``SYMFONY_DOTENV_PATH`` environment variable was introduced in Symfony 7.1.

 .. _configuration-secrets: